 26 miles SW An attractive old village, with the remains of an old Abbey founded for the Cistercians by King John in 1204.
 At Palace House, Lord Montague of Beaulieu maintains a now famous collection of vintage vehicles at the National Motor Museum.
 Both the Abbey and Museum are open daily from 10.00am except Christmas Day.

 Buckler´s Hard.
-TOP of PAGE
+TOP

 2 miles south of Beaulieu, this picturesque 18th Century village was the place where over 50 naval ships and numerous merchant vessels were built around the time of Nelson.
 H.M.S.
 Agamemnon, Nelson’s favourite ship was built here.
 A Maritime Museum and Historic Cottage displays record life in the 18 century.
 Cruises are available on the river.